audioxide/data/data/posts/20180712-reviews-bjork-debut.md

   innovation in her career, breaking the mould of what it means to be a new, exciting artist.
 week: 154
+blurb: Björk creates her own identity by combining contrasting into something entirely unique.
+This broke the mould of what it means to be a new, exciting artist.
 ---
 author: ANDRÉ
 review: >-